+amous Kecip Fried Chicken Take-Home We Use Only The Freshest Chicken

+It's

+"LIP

+Smackin

-It's "LIP Smackin GOOD."
+GOOD."

 Available in: Buckets Boxes Barrels

-Chicken-Shrimp-Fish

-OPEN 7 DAYS A WEEK 1900 E. Kalamazoo Phone: 484-4471
+Chicken-Shrimp-Fish OPEN 7 DAYS A WEEK 1900 E. Kalamazoo Phone: 484-447

-Mini-fare

-The latest thing in student accessories.
-It comes halfway up to regular Jet Coach fare, but it covers you all the way home.
-To qualify, you must be young under 22.
-You must be able to fill out a simple form.
-Then if you have \$3, you're halfway home at half fare.
-You're a member of TWA's 50/50 Club...eligible for Mini-fare everywhere we go in the U.S. Stop in at your nearest TWA office for a fitting.

-Service mark owned exclusively by Trans World Airlines, Inc.

-Welcome TWA

-to the world of

-Trans World Airlines

-ARA PARSEGHIAN
+Michigan State News, East Lansing, Michigan

-voted us N
+RA PARSEGHI/ voted us No.

 SOUTH BEND, Ind.
-(UPI) --Notre Dame football Coach Ara Parseghian said Monday his staff was "very disappointed" at the Irish's fall to the No. 2 position in the coaches' weekly football

-The Fighting Irish were displaced by Michigan State, by a meager three points, after the

-10-10 tie Saturday.

-"I voted us No.1," Parseghian said, "and I see no reason why we should move down.
+(UPI) --Notre Dame football Coach Ara Parseghian said Monday his staff was "very disappointed" at the Irish's fall to the No. 2 position in the coaches' weekly football ratings.
+The Fighting Irish were displaced by Michigan State, by a meager three points, after the 10-10 tie Saturday.
+"I voted us No. 1," Parseghian said, "and I see no reason why we should move down.
 After all the No. 2 team didn't beat us.
 "It's unfortunate that the fact that 15 coaches voted us No. 1, two more than voted for Michigan State, doesn't carry some weight in the evaluation of the poll.
-"At worst, with more first place votes, we should be considered co-holders of first place at this point.
-"But this is not for the season, so we'll have to wait and see.
-We have one more game and Michigan State has finished, If

-we polled 15 first place votes, and if we should be successful against Southern California Saturday, we should win the poll without too much trouble.'
+"At worst, with more first place votes, we should be considered co-holders of first place at this point. ""Buthis is not for the season, so we'll have to wait and see.
+We have one more game and Michigan State has finished, If we polled 15 first place votes, and if we should be successful against Southern California Saturday, we should win the poll without too much trouble.'
+Duffy Reggie Cavender Jerry West Bob Apisa SORRY ABOUT THAT!

-Duffy

-Reggie

-Cavender

-Jerry West

-Bob Apisa

-Jim

-Summers

-Al Brenner